This Article Seeks to Address the Following Issues:

 Aims of Self-harming

-- Distract themselves from emotional pain
+- Distracting themselves from emotional pain

 - Punish themselves

-- Calm themselves down when upset
+- Calm themselves down when they are upset

 The Impact of Self-harm on Teens and Families